 Because if you don’t, you’re making things needlessly hard for your customers.

 They have to base their choice on little more than guesswork – like throwing darts at a board while wearing a blindfold.

 Famed marketer, Rosser Reeves, built a huge advertising agency by finding and promoting a kind of differentiation: he called it the USP – the unique selling proposition.

 Rosser’s idea was simple (like all good ones)…

-Find one benefit nobody else could offer and hammer it home relentlessly
+It was to find one benefit nobody else could offer and hammer it home relentlessly.

 But there are many ways to skin a cat.
 For example, you may not have anything unique, but there may be something you do that others also do – but don’t talk about.

 If you’re the only store saying it, you own it.

 A good example is the Carphone Warehouse.
 Were they the only store offering advice to phone buyers?
 No. They were just the only ones saying so.